Shanyey/tp/docs/UserGuide.md

 MediBook is a **desktop app for private nurse center managers, to manage patient and nurse records, optimized for use via a Command Line Interface (CLI)**, while still offering the benefits of a Graphical User Interface (GUI).

-Designed for speed and efficiency, **MediBook** empowers private nurse centres to:
+Designed for speed and efficiency, **MediBook** empowers private nurse managers to:
 - Assign nurses to patients
 - Retrieve patient and nurse information
 - Manage checkup sessions and medical history of patients